Nilpotent: Commutative rings

-A characteristic similar to that of Jacobson radical and annihilation of simple modules is available for nilradical: nilpotent elements of ring $R$ are precisely those that annihilate all integral domains internal to the ring $R$ (that is, of the form $R/I$ for prime ideals $I$).
+A characteristic similar to that of Jacobson radical and annihilation of simple modules is available for nilradical: nilpotent elements of a ring $R$ are precisely those that annihilate all integral domains internal to the ring $R$ (that is, of the form $R/I$ for prime ideals $I$).
 This follows from the fact that nilradical is the intersection of all prime ideals.